Easy Command Line Interface

 How it works

-Below you can see the example of the standard scenario of configuring security, audit, masking and learning rules on DataSunrise, starting with connecting to the host, configuring audit storage, adding a new database and finishing with creation of a new rule.
+Below you can see the example of the standard scenario of configuring security, audit, masking and learning rules on DataSunrise, starting with connecting to the host, configuring audit storage, adding a new database and finishing with the creation of a new rule.
 As a result, DataSunrise will be configured to audit queries containing the ‘test’ keyword in the statement of queries coming from the user_1 who operates from a local computer.

 - At first we need to connect to the system and authorize in it.
 Note that session is active during 10 minutes since the last action: